dynamsoft-docs/document-normalizer-docs/parameters/reference/region-predetection-modes.md

 # RegionPredetectionModes

-`RegionPredetectionModes` is a parameter to control how to find a region of interesting.
-It consisits of one or more modes, each mode represents a way to find a region.
+`RegionPredetectionModes` controls how to find a region of interest (ROI) within the image or frame.
+It consists of one or more modes, each mode representing a different way to find a region of interest.

 ## Candidate Mode List